cognitive-engineering-lab/argus/book/src/trait-debugging-101.md

 Traits are a pervasive language feature in Rust: Copying, printing, indexing, multiplying, and more common operations use the Rust trait system.
 As you use more of the language, and utilize the numerous published crates, you will inevitably encounter more traits.
 Popular crates in the Rust ecosystem use traits to achieve strong type safety, such as the Diesel crate that relies on traits to turn invalid SQL queries into type errors.
 Impressive!

 Unfortunately, traits also obfuscate type errors.
 Compiler diagnostics become increasingly complex alongside the types and traits used.
 This guide demonstrates *trait debugging* in Rust using a new tool, Argus, developed by the [Cognitive Engineering Lab](https://cel.cs.brown.edu/) at Brown University.
+The examples used in this tutorial are [available online](https://github.com/cognitive-engineering-lab/argus-test), we recommend you follow along at home.

 ## Your First Web Server